CollinC0de/SecBomb/README.md

 <hr>

-step 4. click the bookmark and type "99"
+step 4. click the bookmark and click on "off"

 <hr>